 The Bottom Line

 The right barber in Glendale is someone who consistently delivers quality, respects your time, and makes you feel good about the experience.
-Don't settle for “good enough” — your haircut is the first thing people notice about you.
-Choose a shop that treats it that way.
-Come see us and experience the difference.
+Don't settle for “good enough” — use this checklist, visit a couple of shops, and trust what you see in the mirror.
+Come see us if you want to see the standard we hold ourselves to.